texastribune/donation-builder/README.md

 You can customize the backgrounds used for the banners at the top of each page with your organization's photos.
 To set a background for the landing page banner, replace the photo named landing-header-bg.jpg.
 To set a background for the premium membership page banner, replace the photo named premium-membership-banner.jpg.

+### Organization Info

+In the AboutOrg tab of the Google Spreadsheet, you can set up the summary for your organization, a short tagline, a call-to-action, your organization's name, and the url for your organization.

 ### Membership Levels

 You can set up your organization's membership level names, donation amounts and benefits in the Google Spreadsheet.
 You do this on the MemberLevels tab.
 See [this screenshot](https://www.dropbox.com/s/m80bmqczm5znty4/MemberLevels_tab.png?dl=0).